abinit/abinit/doc/mkdocs-tutorials/paral_gswvl.md

 Let's do the same with a bigger molecule and a finer grid.
 Open the file `tgswvl_02.in`.
 It contains the definition of an alkane chain of 65 atoms, providing 64 orbitals.

+{% dialog tests/tutoparal/Input/tgswvl_02.in %}

 Run this input file with {1, 2, 4, 8, 16, 24, 32, 48, 64} processors.
 The run with one processor should take less than one hour.
 If the time is short, one can reduce [[wvl_hgrid]] in the input file to 0.45.

 ![Speedup for the C21H44 alkane chain](paral_gswvl_assets/speedup-C21.png)